tgsmith61591/clust4j/README.md

 ###### When to use similarity metrics over distance metrics?
-Various similarity metrics—kernel methods, in particular—allow the clustering algorithm to segment the data in Hilbert Space, which can—assuming the proper kernel is selected—allow the algorithm to identify "complex," or non-(hyper)spherically shaped clusters:
+Various similarity metrics—kernel methods, in particular—allow the clustering algorithm to segment the data in Hilbert Space<sup>[4]</sup>, which can—assuming the proper kernel is selected—allow the algorithm to identify "complex," or non-(hyper)spherically shaped clusters:

 ![Image](http://www.ml.uni-saarland.de/code/pSpectralClustering/images/clusters_11b_notitle2.png)